Sujato-Dutta/Multilingual-AI-Mental-Health-Support-Assistant/README.md

 - 911 (Emergency)
 - Your local emergency services

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Submit a pull request

 ## 📄 License

 MIT License - see LICENSE file for details.

 ## 🙏 Acknowledgments

-- OpenAI Whisper for speech recognition
 - Hugging Face Transformers
 - Argos Translate for multilingual support
 - Streamlit for the web framework